 Our goal is to maintain active membership of developers who add value to Code Sport.
 Membership automatically expires after 3 months of no activity.
 “Activity” includes any of the following:

-- Contributing code to a project
+- Contributing code to a project or a Hackathon

 - Mentoring other members

 - Contributing to Investor Presentations